jmaasch/causal_arc/README.md

 # CausalARC: Abstract Reasoning with Causal World Models

+This repository houses the source code for generating CausalARC tasks, as well as static datasets of presampled tasks (`data/static_evaluation_set/`) and text prompts (`data/prompts/`).

+**Coming soon: At camera-ready, this anonymous repository will be replaced with a public project page hosted on GitHub pages.
+Documentation will be provided for easy usage with little overhead.
+Datasets will be hosted on Hugging Face.**

 **Abstract**

 >Reasoning requires adaptation to novel problem settings under limited data and distribution shift.
 This work introduces CausalARC: an experimental testbed for AI reasoning in low-data and out-of-distribution regimes, modeled after the Abstraction and Reasoning Corpus (ARC).
 Each CausalARC reasoning task is sampled from a fully specified *causal world model*, formally expressed as a structural causal model.
 Principled data augmentations provide observational, interventional,  and counterfactual feedback about the world model in the form of few-shot, in-context learning demonstrations.
 As a proof-of-concept, we illustrate the use of CausalARC for four language model evaluation settings: (1) abstract reasoning with test-time training, (2) counterfactual reasoning with in-context learning, (3) program synthesis, and (4) causal discovery with logical reasoning.